Skip to Content

 Lumiere figure hanging off a wall fixture

 Enchante, inspired by Lumiere from Beauty and the Beast, is a new concept for the Disney Cruise Line.
 It’s an upscale French restaurant by chef Arnaud Lallement, and it’s open for brunch, dessert tasting, and dinner.
-Because we wanted to try all of the main dining rooms, we did not visit Enchante on this sailing.
+We did not visit Enchante on this sailing because we wanted to try all of the main dining rooms.

 There are also some quick service options available for breakfast and lunch.
 Marceline Market replaces the popular Cabanas buffet.